-To be honest, I had a cheat lunch in Zagreb and checked out their version of McDonalds: BIG5.
+To be honest, I had a cheat lunch in Zagreb and went to their version of McDonald’s: BIG5.
 But, Frank About Croatia has a great post listing some great lunch options in Zagreb.
 Our guide also mentioned trying traditional štruckli at La Štruk and Kitchen & Grill PLAC.

 After lunch, I headed back up to the Old Town to take some selfies at my new favourite viewpoint.
 But to get there, I spent about $1 to get one of the world’s shortest cable cars.
 The funicular takes less than a minute to get you from the Lower to Upper Town, but it’s just one of those things you have to try.
 It also meant you avoided walking up the stairs again, so to me it was a win-win.